mgmetro4/data-structures/README.md

 ### Binary Trees
 Trees in which each node has at most two children.
 Commonly referred to as left child and right child.

-#### Traversal (Tree Search): the proess of visiting each node in a tree data structure exactly once.
+#### Traversal (Tree Search): the process of visiting each node in a tree data structure exactly once.
   - **Pre-order**: root, left child, right child.
 Useful for re-creating a tree in hierarchical order such that the root is created first, then the left child, and lastly the right child.
   - **In-Order**: left child, root, right child.
-Useful for retrieving data in sorted order, e.g. from least to greatest.
+Useful for retrieving data in sorted order, e.g. from least to greatest if the left child is < than the root and the root is < the right child.
   - **Post-order**: left child, right child, root.
 Useful for deleting nodes such that the root is deleted last.
-  - **Recursive/Iterative**: